St John's Church, East Horrington: History

 Fundraising for another restoration began in the late 1950s but was delayed when the organ of the closed church of St James at East Cranmore was offered to St John's for £700.
 The organ was duly purchased and dedicated by the Assistant Bishop of Bath and Wells, the Right Rev. Douglas Wilson, on 8 November 1961.
-In 1962, new reredos created by Faith Craft Works of Westminster were installed at the church.
+In 1962, new reredos created by Faith-Craft studio of Westminster were installed at the church.

-St John's was restored in 1963, with the work being carried out by Mr. James A. Pope of Wells for an approximate cost of £500.
+St John's was restored in 1963, with the work being carried out by James A. Pope of Wells for an approximate cost of £500.
 The completion of the restoration was celebrated by a thanksgiving service on 13 June 1963.
-As part of the project, new communion rails were installed in memory of Mr. Frederick Arthurs, a former churchwarden and postmaster at Horrington.
+As part of the project, new communion rails were installed in memory of Frederick Arthurs, a former churchwarden and postmaster at Horrington.
 They were dedicated by the Bishop of Taunton, the Right Rev. Francis West, during the thanksgiving service.
 The new rails were created from those taken from the former church at East Cranmore.

-In 1975, the parish of Horrington was united with Wells St. Thomas, resulting in St John's being declared redundant by the Church of England on 1 December 1975.
+In 1975, the parish of Horrington was united with Wells St Thomas, resulting in St John's being declared redundant by the Church of England on 1 December 1975.
 A scheme drawn up by the Church Commissioners to sell the former church for residential use was approved by an Order in Council on 11 October 1977.

 The churchyard continues to be maintained by the Church of England.
 In 1982, some repair work was carried out on the boundary walls of the churchyard and new gates installed.
 Some memorials from the former church were mounted onto a new wall in the churchyard.
 By 1990, the church building had planning permission for conversion into a residence or commercial workshops.
 A partial conversion had taken place by this time, with the installation of a shower room, airing cupboard and kitchen.
 In 1995, permission was approved to complete the building's conversion into a single residence.
 In 2021, the former church was purchased by new owners, who carried out a full restoration and internal alterations prior to offering the church as a luxury holiday rental, 'the Gothic Church', from 2023 via the accommodation booking platform CoolStays.